CassandraGoose/cass-lesson-slides/workflow-prs-and-gh-communication.md

 - recognize what makes a README useful
 - file and organize issues with labels and team member assignments
-- review PRs
-- explain PR templates
+- explain and justify pull-requests and code reviews
 - give professional and actionable feedback through code reviews

 ---